Free provider legal helpline for international recruitment questions

 Working Aged Residential Care is a service that supports an adult with learning disabilities and/or autism and physical and sensory impairments on a long-term basis.
 Going forwards, the Council's strategy is to reduce the number of residential placements, instead supporting people to be more independent within their own homes.

 The services are currently delivered by a very diverse range of providers within Essex with more than 900 people currently placed within residential services.
-All services are currently procured on a spot basis by Essex County Council, and we purchase three different types of service from this market:
+Services for adults with complex needs are sourced through the Complex Residential Framework whereas those that do not meet this criteria are sourced via spot placements.
+The Council currently purchase three different types of service from this market:

-• Permanent residential placements
+• Permanent residential placements.

-• Temporary residential placements
+• Temporary residential placements.

-• Short term or respite services
+• Short term or respite services.

 It is expected that some services which do not meet the direction of the residential market may need to consider transition to other services such as supported living or to take more complex adults.